-Castillo Copper Limited's ("CCZ") Board has mandated its geology team to undertake a field trip to the Picasso Lithium Project, near Norseman in Western Australia, to gather more geological evidence - over a wide area - to verify if known / newly discovered pegmatites host lithium mineralisation.
-Pleasingly, as most of the tenure is on crown land, securing access is a relatively straight forward process.

-This is a lithium rich region, as the Mt Marion and Bald Hill Mines are located within 120km to the northwest of the tenure.
+Due diligence for the Litchfield Lithium Project is progressing with the laboratory expected to return assays within 2-3 weeks Castillo Copper Limited's ("CCZ") Board is pleased to announce the geology team had a successful field trip to the Picasso Lithium Project confirming a 10km zone of pegmatites in the tenure's north-east quadrant (Figure 2).
+The Picasso Lithium Project is in a lithium rich region, with the Mt Marion and Bald Hill Mines being located within 120km to the north-west of the tenure.
 Moreover, the Picasso Lithium Project is proximal to LTR's Buldania Project (Appendix A) which has a JORC compliant resource at 14.9Mt @ 0.97% Li2O2.